sst/sst/www/docs/live-lambda-development.md

 }
 ```

-This contains the launch configuration to run the `sst start` command in debug mode.
+This contains the launch configuration to run the `sst dev` command in debug mode.
 Allowing you to set breakpoints to your Lambda functions.
 We also have <a href={ `${config.github}/tree/master/examples/vscode` }>an example project</a> with a VS Code setup that you can use as a reference.

 :::tip
 If you are using one of our starters, you should already have a `.vscode` directory in your project root.